-The Potoo – Nature’s Most Surprised Looking Bird
+The Potoo: Nature’s Most Surprised Bird

-I’m a bit of a part time twitcher, an amateur birdiologist, if you will.
 British birds are wonderful and hold their own private mysteries, but if you want to see some really weird birds, you have to fly further afield.
-This feathered wonder – the potoo – resides in the humid forests of Central America, South America and the Caribbean.

-During the day, the potoo just sit on an old wooden stump, as bold as brass in the clear light of day.
+During the day, the potoo sits on old wooden stumps, as bold as brass in the clear light of day.
 Their confidence comes from their incredible ability to blend in with bark.
-Another interesting adaptation are the small slits in its eyelids; these allow the potoo to detect approaching shadows, even as it dozes in the balmy jungle warmth.

 Potoo Call